Theory of topological modules and continuous linear maps. #

 Instances For

-Equivalence given by a block lower diagonal matrix. e
+Equivalence given by a block lower diagonal matrix. e and e' are diagonal square blocks,

-is a rectangular block below the diagonal.
+and f is a rectangular block below the diagonal.

 Equations